sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/4500 - app-guide/1000 - color.md

 For example, the following image shows:

 - an anchor line outlined in yellow ("Here is a good candidate").
-The outline shows the anchor line's "bounding box", or the boundaries of the anchor line.
+The outline shows the anchor's "bounding box", or the boundaries of the anchor line.
 - a line output by the Label method outlined in blue ("And here's the text below")

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/ui_label_and_method_1.png)